 How AI Suggested My Book to the Right Readers

-I was having dinner with Dani Teixeira in a small Italian restaurant near Lausanne Gare.
-One of those places with tight tables and low light, where you end up overhearing half the room whether you want to or not.
-We were still looking at the menu when the conversation turned to AI.
+I want to tell you about a lunch.
+A small Italian restaurant near Lausanne Gare — the kind with tight tables and red leather seats where you end up overhearing half the room whether you intend to or not.
+We were still looking at the menus when the conversation turned to AI.
+As conversations tend to do these days, whether you invite them to or not.

-I mentioned something that had been sitting with me for a while.
-Over the past few months, a few readers had told me that AI had suggested my book to them.
+I was having lunch with newly made friend, Dani Teixeira.
+I mentioned something that had been sitting with me for a while: over the past few months, several readers had told me that AI had recommended my book to them.
 Not casually.
 Very specifically.
 A couple of them even sent screenshots.
 Different platforms.
 Almost the same wording.

-At the time, I thanked them, saved the images, and kept going.
-I did not really know what to do with that information yet.
+At the time, I thanked them, saved the images because it was interesting, and kept going.
+I didn't quite know what to do with that information yet.

-Dani looked at me and said, “Let’s try it.”
+Dani looked at me across the table and said, "Let's try it."

 So she did.
-Sitting across from me, phone in hand, she typed in a description of a situation.
+Phone in hand, she typed in a description of a situation.
 Nothing optimized.
-Nothing clever.
+Not clever either.
 Just the kind of explanation someone gives when they are trying to make sense of something for themselves.

 The answer came back almost immediately.

-I did not say anything.
 I leaned closer to the screen.
-I had seen this before, months earlier, from someone else, on a different platform.
+I had seen this before — months earlier, someone else, a different platform.
 A different system reaching the same conclusion.

 When you write something as personal as Maternity Abroad or Parenting Unpacked, you spend a lot of time questioning that narrow focus.
-You wonder if you should explain more.
+Wondering if you should explain more.
 Make it easier.
-Smooth the edges.
+Smooth the edges so more people can walk through the door.

-Every time someone sends me one of those screenshots, and now seeing it happen in real time, I feel over the moon.
-Not because it flatters me, but because it tells me the work is doing what it was meant to do.
+Every time someone sends me one of those screenshots — and now, having seen it happen right in front of me — I feel over the moon.
+Not because it flatters me.
+Because it tells me the work is doing what it was meant to do.

 It is finding the people it was written for.